Resolve Post-Traumatic Stress Disorder (PTSD) with the Richards Trauma Process (TRTP™)

 So often, sufferers just keep on pushing through the stress and the emotional pain until they just can’t do it anymore.

 What are the symptoms of Post Traumatic Stress Disorder?

-Thinking can become disordered, confused; concentration is harder, and it becomes a real struggle to maintain usual activities and relationships.
+Thinking can become disordered and confused; concentration is harder, and it becomes a real struggle to maintain usual activities and relationships.

 Often these symptoms prevent the sufferer from living a full and productive life.